cmccarthy15/snotify-react-state-events/README.md

 As with all applications, start first with what the feature is or what you want the user experience to be.
 Then determine what is needed to actually create that behavior in code.
 Start first with your end user and you'll build a better product.

+*Important Note*: You are *NOT* expected to work on the `Filter` or `search` behavior during this lab.
+Those should be revisited after you work on the Forms labs and lecture.

 Look out for `TODO`s in comments.
 Use the Core Deliverables listed below to guide you and find the `TODO`s if you're feeling stuck.

 ![alt text][core_image]